emoose/Xb2XInput/README.md

 Sadly there doesn't seem to be much work done on something like that for Windows, but luckily others have worked on user-mode solutions for other kinds of controllers, which wasn't too hard to adapt to the Xbox OG controllers.
 (major thanks to MTCKC for their [ProconXInput project](https://github.com/MTCKC/ProconXInput/)!)

-While it's not fully user-mode as it needs the ScpVBus driver to be installed, that driver does have its advantages over the other Xbox dedicated ones:
+While it's not fully user-mode as it needs the ScpVBus driver to be installed, that driver does have its advantages over the other ones:

 - Fully open source
 - Used & tested by tons of people